-Black O and O'Sullivan I (editors) (2012) Wealth in Great Britain Wave 2: Main results from the wealth and assets survey 2008-2010 (part 3).
-Office for National Statistics www.ons.gov.uk Wilkinson, R. G. (1996).
+&lt;sup>36 Black O and O'Sullivan I (editors) (2012) Wealth in Great Britain Wave 2: Main results from the wealth and assets survey 2008-2010 (part 3).
+Office for National Statistics www.ons.gov.uk

+&lt;sup>37 Wilkinson, R. G. (1996).
 Unhealthy Societies: The Afflictions of Inequality.
-New York: Routledge Marmot & R. G. Wilkinson (Eds.), Social Determinants of Health (2nd ed., pp. 224-237).
+New York: Routledge

+&lt;sup>38 Marmot & R. G. Wilkinson (Eds.), Social Determinants of Health (2nd ed., pp. 224-237).
 Oxford, UK: Oxford University Press

-Link between health inequalities and mental illness in Kent
+Link between Health Inequalities and Mental Illness in Kent

-Adverse mental health outcomes are two to two and a half times higher among those experiencing greatest social disadvantage compared to those experiencing least disadvantage40.
-In addition those living with disability or a mental health problem remain at highest risk of poverty41.
+Adverse mental health outcomes are 2 to 2.5 times higher among those experiencing greatest social disadvantage compared to those experiencing least disadvantage.
+In addition those living with disability or a mental health problem remain at highest risk of poverty.
 Socio-economic pressures such as poverty and low levels of education are recognised risks to mental health for individuals and communities.
 The greater the gap between the rich and the poor, the greater differences are observed in health (table 7).
-Reducing the impact of poverty and inequality is likely to have a positive impact on mental wellbeing of the population in Kent.
+Reducing the impact of poverty and